-Some of the biggest financial experts are of the opinion that gold has the chances of staging the biggest turnaround in the year 2017.
+Some of the biggest financial experts believe that gold has the chance to stage the biggest turnaround in history this year.
 Needless to say, their predictions are backed by solid observation and of course, their years of exposure to the world of trading.

 The negative price momentum

 The plummeting gold demand in the Chinese and Indian markets Both Indian and Chinese jewelry will experience a surge in demand in the coming year.
-The World Gold Council declared that the global demand for jewelry was down by 21% year-over- year in the 3rd quarter.
+The World Gold Council declared that the global demand for jewelry was down by 21% year-over-year in the 3rd quarter.
 The Chinese and Indian markets grappled with a shocking blow to the demand for gold.
-The two largest gold markets of the world faced a crunch in gold demand owing to a number of factors.
-In China jewelry consumption went down by 27% and in India it went down by 41%.
+The two largest gold markets of the world faced a crunch in gold demand owing to many factors.
+In China, jewelry consumption went down by 27% and in India, it went down by 41%.